-HST sells plain, single-injected, and double-injected specimens.
+HST sells plain, single-injected, and double-injected specimens individually, or as part of a dissection kit.
 Plain specimens are exactly as they sound—nothing added.
-You can see the arteries in a single injection; they’re red.
+You can see the animal's arteries in a single injection; they’re red.
 In a double injection, you can see red arteries and blue veins.
-The injections are rubber or latex.
+The injections are made from rubber (e.g., latex).

 The Role of Preservatives in Dissection Specimens

 Preservatives keep dissection specimens limber and flexible.
+"Soft" specimens enable your dissection tools to work properly.
 They also prevent decay and the spread of disease.
 They allow us to ship unspoiled specimens to street addresses in the United States (all 50 states).